Thinking of Retirement?

 Must be fully retired from the human resources profession or full time employment and must not be practicing on a part-time, infrequent basis.

-Registrants who are currently engaged in contract and/or consulting work, or who are working part-time, occasional or volunteer basis, do not qualify for Retired Dues.
+Registrants who are currently engaged in contract and/or consulting work, or who are working part-time, occasional basis, do not qualify for Retired Dues.
 Registrants who are returning to work on a full-time, part-time, or contract will be billed according to their non-retired registration category fee.